 Collectively they have spoken with / heard from an estimated 300,000 patients, care users and members of the public and have conducted more than 600 formal ‘Enter & View’ visits to hospitals, GPs and care homes.
 This is a 300 per cent increase on the previous year.

-Nine out of ten local Healthwatch report that that providers and commissioners are now starting to take on board the wealth of evidence they have collected and are not just listening to but also acting on their recommendations on a range of issues – from addressing physical access issues for those with disabilities to ensuring patient’s discharge plans are being properly discussed.
+Nine out of ten local Healthwatch report that providers and commissioners are now starting to take on board the wealth of evidence they have collected and are not just listening to but also acting on their recommendations on a range of issues – from addressing physical access issues for those with disabilities to ensuring patient’s discharge plans are being properly discussed.

 For example, Healthwatch Barnet have conducted 30 ‘Enter and View’ visits this year to ask care home residents about their experiences, with 87 per cent of providers taking action on at least one user led recommendation and a third of providers taking action on five or more.
 Points raised included poor signage in care homes which make them disorienting places, as well as issues with access to information about how to complain about poor quality care.